giladturok/CleanCV/README.md

 # CleanCV: Modern, mimimal, and modular :page_facing_up:

-CleanCV is a modern, minimal, and modular LaTeX CV template designed specifically for academics, PhD students, and researchers.
+CleanCV is a modern, minimal, and modular LaTeX CV template designed specifically for academics, graduate students, and researchers.

 This template prioritizes readability and clean typography while making it easy to maintain and update your CV.

 ## Features :sparkles: